dariathompson/puppy-pals/README.md

 Follow these steps to install the required dependencies:

-1. In the root of the project type the following in your terminal:
+1. From the root of the project, cd into server and type the following in your terminal:

 ```
 $ npm install